Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_teaching/2023-Spring-MATH1009-Linear-Algebra-B1.md

 location: "Anhui, China"
-excerpt: "This course gives an introduction to the basic knowledge of linear algebra. \n I **ranked third** among teaching assistants in the entire school for the semester. \n There was a total of 62 outstanding teaching assistants that year, ranked top 5% among all the TAs."
+excerpt: "This course gives an introduction to the basic knowledge of linear algebra. \n I **ranked third** among teaching assistants in the entire school for the semester. \n There was a total of 62 outstanding teaching assistants that semester, ranked top 5% among all the TAs."
 ---

 The main topics include: